Elehuris Montero Player Props: Rockies vs. Padres

 Padres Pitching Rankings (2022)

-- Martinez will start for the Padres, his first of the season.
+- Wacha starts for the first time this season for the Padres.

-- When he last appeared on Saturday, Oct.
-22, the 32-year-old righty pitched in relief and went three scoreless innings against the Philadelphia Phillies.
+- The 31-year-old right-hander started and threw four innings in his last appearance on Sunday, Oct.
+2 against the Toronto Blue Jays.

 © 2023 Data Skrive.
 All rights reserved.